 - People with dogs in their homes: Among children and adults, having a dog in the household is associated with a higher incidence of dog bites.
 As the number of dogs in the home increases, so does the incidence of dog bites.
 Adults with two or more dogs in the household are five times more likely to be bitten than those living without dogs at home.

 Dog bites are a largely preventable public health problem, and adults and children can learn to reduce their chances of being bitten.
+The Humane Society of the United States also offers resources on teaching kids how to behave safely around dogs.

 - Dogs with histories of aggression are not suitable for households with children.